Reinforcement Learning in Modern Biostatistics: Constructing Optimal Adaptive Interventions: A Survey of RL Methods for Adaptive Interventions

-JITAIs are carried out in dynamic environments where context and needs of individual users can change rapidly~\citep{nahum2015building, nahum2018just}.
-Methodologies for optimizing JITAIs are required to perform an almost continuous learning–with no definite time horizon–and to provide estimated optimal decisions \textit{online} as data accumulate, often utilizing trajectories defined over very short time periods.
-Thus, existing methods for DTRs, mainly targeting a finite-time horizon problem and implemented \textit{offline}, with backward induction (as in Q-learning), are not directly applicable in JITAIs.
+Unlike DTRs, where the number of decision points is generally small, JITAIs are defined upon a random and indefinitely large number of times.
+They are carried out in dynamic environments with the scope of capturing rapid changes in an individual user's context and needs~\citep{nahum2015building, nahum2018just}.
+Methodologies for optimizing JITAIs require the ability to learn nearly continuously, with no definite time horizon.
+Furthermore, learning is performed \textit{online} as data accumulate, often using trajectories defined over very short time periods.
+Note that in such settings, the exploration policy $\boldsymbol{\pi}$ used to collect the samples corresponds to the target policy $\boldsymbol{d}$ we want to improve and optimize; that is, $\boldsymbol{\pi} = \boldsymbol{d}$.
+Thus, existing methods for DTRs, which mainly target a finite-time horizon problem and are implemented \textit{offline} (e.g., Q-learning), are not directly applicable to JITAIs.
 Furthermore, by carrying over an entire history of an individual, they may not be feasible from a computational perspective.

-As discussed in Section~\ref{Sec: RL_framework}, the standard approach for developing JITAIs is given by contextual MABs~\citep{tewari2017ads}, an intermediate between MAB \citep{bubeck2012regret, auer2002nonstochastic} and full-RL.
-With a few exceptions, contextual MAB algorithms applied in mHealth rely on two fundamental bandit strategies, originally applied in advertising: the Linear Upper Confidence Bound~\citep[LinUCB;][]{li2010contextual, chu2011contextual} and the Linear Thompson Sampling~\citep[LinTS;][]{agrawal2013thompson}.
-These were then transposed in the mHealth arena, motivating a number of extensions to better address the domain needs and characteristics.
-Alternative methods include the Actor-Critic strategy~\citep{lei2017actor} and other more full-RL oriented techniques~\citep{zhou2018personalizing}, which we discuss in Section~\ref{sec:MH-AC} and \ref{sec: MH_other}, respectively.
+As discussed in Section~\ref{Sec: RL_framework}, the standard approach for developing JITAIs is given by contextual MABs~\citep{tewari2017ads}, an intermediate solution between MABs~\citep{auer2002nonstochastic} and the full-RL approach used in DTRs.
+With a few exceptions, contextual MAB algorithms applied in mHealth rely on two fundamental bandit strategies, originally implemented in advertising: the \textit{linear upper confidence bound} (LinUCB)~\citep{li2010contextual} and the \textit{linear Thompson sampling} (LinTS)~\citep{agrawal2013thompson}.